 An engineer by profession, Mr Sarraj approved the 1 August US air strike on suspected IS positions in Sirte, in the first co-ordinated military action between his government and the US.

 They were united in their hatred for Gaddafi - but nothing more.
 There was no single group in charge of the rebellion.
 Militias were based in different cities, fighting their own battles.

-They are also ideologically divided - some of them are militant or moderate Islamists, others are secessionists and yet others are liberals.
+They are also ideologically divided - some of them are militant or moderate Islamists, others are secessionists or monarchists and yet others are liberals.
 Furthermore, the militias are split along regional, ethnic and local lines, making it a combustible mix.